cobaltgit/sky-games-archive/docs/games/pacman.md

 <a href="https://denki.co.uk/sky/pacman/app.html"><img src="/assets/img/menus/pacman-menu.jpg" style="float: right; width: 60%; padding-left: 64px"></a>

-Use the arrow button to control Pac-Man and clear the maze of all pellets, whilst avoiding Inky, Blinky, Pinky and Clyde!
+Use the arrow buttons to control Pac-Man and clear the maze of all pellets, whilst avoiding Inky, Blinky, Pinky and Clyde!
 Or eat a Power Pellet and turn them blue, rendering them edible and vulnerable!

 Click the menu screen to play!